Turn Up the Heat on Mold, Mildew to Cut House Odors

 It's possible the clothing is stored in a room closed off from ventilation air and heated air circulation.
 It's not at all uncommon to see mold growing in rooms that have been closed off to conserve heat.
 The walls and windows in closed rooms become breeding grounds for molds when air is not allowed to circulate.
 Many homes have some degree of mildew growing in the tracks of metal windows because moisture in the air condenses on the cooler metal surface.
 The same trouble can pop up in the bathroom, especially in corners where moisture can condense and air does not circulate.
 A thorough cleaning with a bleach solution will kill and remove most surface mold.

-It might sound harsh --and not energy-efficient -- but one secret to preventing this kind of mold is to turn up the heat and open the window.
+It might sound harsh and not energy-efficient, but one secret to preventing this kind of mold is to turn up the heat and open the window.
 The room needs lots of ventilation and a higher air temperature to keep moisture in the air and off the walls and windows.

-Removing the moisture sources is not always possible -- occupants will always need to bathe, launder and cook.
+Removing the moisture sources is not always possible, as occupants will always need to bathe, launder and cook.
 Run ventilation fans often and air out the home when the weather is mild.
 Look for sources of excessive moisture -- plants, aquariums and humidifiers.
 Mildew thrives when the indoor humidity is 50 percent or greater, so a good measuring device for humidity -- a hygrometer -- will help homeowners keep tabs on their environment.

 Warren Cook is an energy consultant for Clark Public Utilities.
 You can send questions to email@example.com